Clarence Thomas: College of the Holy Cross and Yale Law School

-After graduating from Holy Cross, Thomas attended Yale Law School, graduating in 1974 with a Juris Doctor degree ranked in the middle of his class.
-Thomas has said that the law firms he applied to after graduating from Yale did not take his J.D. seriously, assuming he obtained it because of affirmative action.
-According to Thomas, the law firms also "asked pointed questions, unsubtly suggesting that they doubted I was as smart as my grades indicated."
-In his 2007 memoir, Thomas wrote, "I peeled a fifteen-cent sticker off a package of cigars and stuck it on the frame of my law degree to remind myself of the mistake I'd made by going to Yale.
+Under Johnstone's supervision, Thomas completed his law school senior dissertation, a thesis on bar exams, and received honors.
+He graduated from Yale with his Juris Doctor in 1974.
+After graduation, he sought to enter private practice as a corporate lawyer in Atlanta, Georgia.
+Because prospective law firms assumed he was accepted because of affirmative action, he was disappointed with his experience at Yale.
+Thomas thought the law firms "asked pointed questions, unsubtly suggesting that they doubted I was as smart as my grades indicated".
+In his 2007 memoir, he wrote: "I peeled a fifteen-cent sticker off a package of cigars and stuck it on the frame of my law degree to remind myself of the mistake I'd made by going to Yale.
 I never did change my mind about its value."
+Hill, Jones, and Farrington, the Savannah law firm where Thomas had interned the previous summer, offered him a job upon graduation, but he declined.